-- In terms of extant guidelines of the Reserve Bank of India on investment classification and valuation, the entire investment portfolio is categorized as "Held to Maturity", "Available for Sale" and "Held for Trading".
+- (i) In terms of extant guidelines of the Reserve Bank of India on investment classification and valuation, the entire investment portfolio is categorized as "Held to Maturity", "Available for Sale" and "Held for Trading".
 Investments are valued in accordance with RBI guidelines.
 The investments under each category are further classified as:

-- Government Securities,
+- a) Government Securities,

 - b) Other approved securities,

-- Shares,
+- c) Shares,

-- Debentures & Bonds, d)
+- d) Debentures & Bonds,

-- Subsidiaries/joint ventures and e)
+- e) Subsidiaries/ joint ventures and

-- Others (Commercial Paper, Mutual Fund Units, f) Security Receipts, Certificate of Deposits etc.)
+- f) Others (Commercial Paper, Mutual Fund Units, Security Receipts, Certificate of Deposits etc.)